ImpulseSID/LittleBearDiscordBot/README.md

-This Bot can Create a Role Button and keep a server member count
+This Bot can Create a 2 Role Buttons and keep a server member count in a text channel.